 - Forensic or criminal justice organizations

-These roles may be on a full-time, part-time, or even a consultation basis.
-Many legal nurse consultants start by working part-time and build their skills and reputation before becoming full-time LNCs.
+These roles may be full-time, part-time, or even on a consultation basis.
+Many Legal Nurse Consultants start by working part-time and building their skills and reputation before becoming full-time LNCs.

 Legal Nurse Consultant School & Certification